See a list of chapters.

 tomb, a natural necropolis, whose vastness and horror nothing human

-could equal, an ideal store for corpses that wanted to endure for
+could equal.
+It is an ideal storehouse for corpses that wanted to endure for

-the changeless sky, looks to be in one single piece from summit to
+the changeless sky.
+The limestone looks to be in one single piece from summit to

 base, and betrays no crack or crevice by which anything might

 care.
-The continual passage of winds laden with dust has scaled and
+The continual passage of winds has scaled and

 worn away the face of the rocks, so as to leave only the denser veins